aiidateam/AEP/006_efficient_object_store_for_repository/readme.md

   not performed, the performance will be the same as the one currently of AiiDA, that stores essentially only loose objects.
 Risks of data corruption need to be carefully assessed mostly while packing.
-* Object metadata must be tracked by the caller in some other database.
+* Object metadata must be tracked by the caller in some other database (e.g. AiiDA will have, for each node, a list of filenames and the corresponding hash key in the disk-objectstore).
-  Similarly, deduplication via SHA hashes is not implemented and need to be implemented by the caller.
 * It is not possible anymore to access directly the folder of a node by opening a bash shell and using `cd` to go the folder, e.g. to quickly check the content.